russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 If you're someone who has a lot of trouble sitting down and reading, then audiobooks may be a good solution.
 An audiobook is a recording of someone reading a book aloud, which you can listen to on your commute, while working out, or even while doing chores around the house.

-They can be purchased for download online and are especially great for people who are visual learners, as well as those with dyslexia or other reading disabilities.
+They can be purchased for download online from sites like Audible and Amazon and are especially great for people who are visual learners, as well as those with dyslexia or other reading disabilities.

 Use the Headway App

-If you find yourself challenged by the planning, costs, or commitment of the aforementioned suggestions, downloading Headway may be your solution.
+If you find yourself challenged by the planning, costs, amount of time, or commitment of the aforementioned suggestions, downloading Headway may be your solution.
 Headway is an innovative app designed to make the process of learning quick and enjoyable.

-It reworks literary enrichment for the age of the smartphone through challenges, streaks, book summaries and more, and is quickly becoming one of the most popular apps on the market.
+It reworks literary enrichment for the age of the smartphone through reading challenges, streaks, book summaries, and more, and it is quickly becoming one of the most popular apps on the market.

 Here's what makes Headway so unique: